pydoit/doit/doc/tutorial_1.rst

 ================

-Getting rid of intermediate computation files (like ``requests.models.deps``) was nice... but sometimes it is usefull to be able to quickly list the direct imports from a module.
+Getting rid of intermediate computation files (like ``requests.models.deps``) was nice... but sometimes it is useful to be able to quickly list the direct imports from a module.

 Let's create another task that just prints its output in the terminal.